Gaussian Multiplicative Chaos for Gaussian Orthogonal and Symplectic Ensembles: Introduction

-\begin{remark} Theorem \ref{main-theorem} should be compared to the following relation given by Baik \textup{\cite{baik}} (also noted in \textup{\cite{RHconjectures}}).
-Denote by $O_N,U_N,$ and $S_N$, a random matrix sampled from the Haar measure on $\mathrm{SO(N)},$ $\mathrm{U(N)},$ and $\mathrm{Sp(N)}$, respectively.
-Then for a large class of functions $g$ (including integrable functions) we have the following relation
+\begin{remark} Theorem \ref{main-theorem} may be compared to the following relation given by Baik and Rains \cite{baik} (also noted in \cite{RHconjectures}).
+Denote by $O_N,U_N$, and $S_N$, a random matrix sampled from the Haar measure on $\mathrm{SO(N)}$, $\mathrm{U(N)}$, and $\mathrm{Sp(N)}$, respectively.
+Then for a large class of functions $g$ (including integrable functions), we have the following relation

 \end{remark}